 Safe, Effective and Good for the Reefs!

-Chemical sunscreens have been linked to the destruction of coral reefs, a very important ecosystem.[i] [ii] In fact, Hawaii introduced legislation to ban certain sunscreen chemicals due to their toxic effects on coral reefs.
+Chemical sunscreens have been linked to the destruction of coral reefs, a very important ecosystem.[i] [ii] In fact, Hawaii voted to pass legislation to ban certain sunscreen chemicals due to their toxic effects on coral reefs.
 Natural mineral sunscreen is safe, effective on people and just as safe on coral reefs!